mth229/mth229.github.io/graphing.md

 generated before a dominant one is arrived at.
 As such, we don't try to teach the details of any one of them.

 Rather, we use the `Plots` package which provides a unified interface to many backend plotting pacakges.
+This package is loaded when the `MTH229` package is.

 ```
 note("""Packages are described a bit more [here](http://mth229.github.io/index.html/#_packages_).""")